Bag-Labs/greenhouse-job-board/README.txt

 == Changelog ==

 = 2.7.0 =
-* Add new setting ofr a custom error message when an application submission fails.
+* Add new setting for a custom error message when an application submission fails.
 * Adding support for hidden input fields in inline forms.
 * Better support for js thank you hook.